Lupo-GmbH/plesk-inwx/README.md

 The included UI (Extensions > INWX DNS) writes these keys for you.
 For automated setups, you may still prefer environment variables.

+## Behavior summary

+- No automatic zone creation: the zone must already exist at INWX.
+If missing, the script logs an error and marks the operation as failed for that zone.
+- Incremental record sync: only records that changed are created/updated/deleted.
+SOA and NS are never changed by this backend.
+- Preservation of INWX-only records: records that exist only at INWX and do not conflict with Plesk are kept as-is.
+- Conflict resolution: when Plesk and INWX both manage the same “base key” (type|name|prio), Plesk wins; extra INWX records under that base key are removed.
+- PTR operations are ignored and only logged.

 ## How it works

 - Plesk calls `inwx.php` with a JSON “change feed” on stdin (see `TUTORIAL.md`).
 For create/update, the script:
+  1. Authenticates to INWX (live or OTE) using environment variables or Plesk settings.
-  1. Ensures the zone exists at INWX (`nameserver.create/info`)
+  2. Checks that the target zone exists at INWX via `nameserver.info`.
+It does not call `nameserver.create`.
-  2. Purges all non-SOA/NS records
-  3. Recreates all records from Plesk, honoring TTL and priorities (MX/SRV)
+  3. Builds the desired record set from Plesk, normalizes fields (name, content, prio, ttl) and filters out SOA/NS.
+  4. Fetches current INWX records and computes a minimal diff:
+     - Exact matches are skipped.
+     - If a desired record matches an existing record by base key (type|name|prio), the existing record is updated to the desired content/ttl.
+     - If no existing record matches, a new record is created.
+     - After processing desired records, remaining existing records are deleted only if their base key is managed by Plesk in this run; otherwise they are preserved.
 - For delete, it removes the zone (`nameserver.delete`).
 - PTR commands (`createPTRs`/`deletePTRs`) are logged and skipped, as reverse zones are usually not manageable here.
-- NS records are not recreated to avoid fighting INWX’s default NS set.

-## Record handling notes
+### Record handling notes

+- Supported record types include: A, AAAA, CNAME, MX, TXT, SRV, CAA, PTR, SSHFP, TLSA, NSEC, DNAME, DNSKEY, DS, HINFO, LOC, NAPTR, RP, SPF, URI.
+SOA and NS are skipped during sync.
-- MX: `rr.opt` is used as prio.
+- MX: `rr.opt` is used as priority (`prio`).
-- SRV: `rr.opt` is parsed as `priority weight port` (prio is set from priority), and content becomes `weight port target` using `rr.value` as target.
+- SRV: `rr.opt` is parsed as `priority weight port`; `prio` is set from the priority, and content becomes `weight port target` (target from `rr.value`, trailing dot ensured).
-- TXT: value is normalized (tabs to spaces) and sent raw (INWX does not need wrap quotes).
+- TXT: value is normalized (tabs to spaces) and sent raw (no extra quoting is added beyond what INWX expects).
-- CAA: value is sent quoted; if `rr.opt` contains flags/tag (e.g., `0 issue`), it is prefixed.
+- CAA: value is quoted; if `rr.opt` contains flags/tag (e.g., `0 issue`), it is prefixed to the content.
 - TTL: per-record TTL if present; otherwise falls back to SOA TTL.

+### Exit codes & logging

+- Logging: the script writes simple tagged lines to stdout/stderr, e.g. `[INFO]`, `[WARN]`, `[ERR]`.
+Check Plesk logs: `/var/log/plesk/panel.log` (Linux) or `%plesk_dir%\admin\logs\php_error.log` (Windows).
+- If INWX credentials are missing or login fails, the script logs a warning and exits 0 (to not block Plesk operations) without applying changes.
+- If the INWX zone is missing (auto-creation disabled), the script logs an error and marks the run as failed (overall exit code 255 if any zone failed).

 ## Manual testing from CLI